Ando Money Review: Banking to Fight Climate Change

 There’s nothing to worry about here – this setup is quite common among online banks.

 Their Visa debit cards also come with Zero Liability protection, helping you stay safe while shopping.
-You are not held liable for any unauthorized transactions through this policy – as long as you notify them immediately.
+You are not liable for any unauthorized transactions through this policy – as long as you notify them immediately.

 Customer Support

-When it comes to customer service and support, Ando is quite generous.
+Regarding customer service and support, Ando is quite generous.

-• Phone Support: If the FAQs do not answer your question, you can reach them via email or telephone 1-844-960-3939, 7 days a week from 9 AM until 9 PM (EST).
+- Phone Support: If the FAQs do not answer your question, you can reach them via email or telephone at 1-844-960-3939, 7 days a week from 9 AM until 9 PM (EST).

 Pros & Cons